Hudson Link: History

 The initial plans were changed as a result of Rockland residents complaining about the loss of direct access to Tarrytown.
-Although residents were told that service to White Plains would result in a faster trip on the combined Hudson Link/Metro North connection to New York City, many did believe that was possible because White Plains is seven miles from Tarrytown, and the buses would operate along heavy I-287 traffic during the rush hours.
+Although residents were told that service to White Plains would result in a faster trip on the combined Hudson Link/Metro North connection to New York City, many did not believe that was possible because White Plains is seven miles from Tarrytown, and the buses would operate along heavy I-287 traffic during the rush hours.
 That consequently set up complaints from Tarrytown residents about too many buses running in the neighborhood.
 One of the major changes was that four routes (and one express variant) would make up the system, instead of the seven proposed.
-The proposed red service was truncated to Palisades Center as a shuttle (which is the current HO1 service).
+The proposed red service was truncated to Palisades Center as a shuttle (which is the current H01 service).
 Nyack got two daily bus routes heading towards Tarrytown and White Plains.

 The other proposed routes from the 2014 study have become future provisions of the network, which will be expanded on "as ridership warrants".
 There are some initiative to roll out the White Plains-Port Chester service (proposed Platinum route), but no implementation schedule is set for that, or the other future provisions.